MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - **Support for audit logs for access events from the AIP viewer**.
 Azure Information Protection audit logs for access events now include events from the AIP viewer.

+### Scanner diagnostics tool improvements

+With the upgrade to version 2.10.x, running the [Start-AIPScannerDiagnostics](/powershell/module/azureinformationprotection/start-aipscannerdiagnostics?view=azureipps) cmdlet with the **Verbose** parameter prints the last 10 errors from the scanner log.

+To print more or fewer errors, use the new **VerboseErrorCount parameter** to define the number of errors you want to print.

+For more information, see [Using PowerShell with the Azure Information Protection unified client](clientv2-admin-guide-powershell.md).

 ### Fixes and improvements

 The following fixes were delivered in version 2.10.x of the Azure Information Protection unified labeling client and scanner: